-Innovation

-In 2020, school districts were forced to make rapid changes to enable remote learning and that sometimes led to creative solutions that are still paying dividends.
-For example, virtual meeting technology (e.g. Zoom, et al) which was implemented for instructional purposes for homebound students has been expanded to parent-teacher conferences and supplemental instructional resources for special needs.
+Innovation: In 2020, school districts were forced to make rapid changes to enable remote learning and that sometimes led to creative solutions that are still paying dividends.
+For example, virtual meeting technology (e.g. Zoom, et al) which was implemented for instructional purposes for home-bound students has been expanded to parent-teacher conferences and supplemental instructional resources for special needs.
 Students are back in the classroom, but the other uses are still in effect and have increased participation levels because of the convenience they provide.

-The Pleasant Hill School District created a video production studio which has enabled teachers to create their own educational resources.
+The Pleasant Hill School District created a video production studio, which has enabled teachers to create their own educational resources.
 Some districts provided special services to families to assist them in getting discounted internet service or to enroll in the ACP program for internet subsidies.
+Kansas City Digital Drive worked with several school districts in Johnson County to help families cover internet subscription costs during the pandemic using CARES Act funds.

-Possible Next Steps
+Possible Next Steps:

-- 1. Support teacher training efforts.
-The pace of technological change in education has been so fast that many experienced teachers have struggled to keep up.
+- 1. Support teacher training efforts: The pace of technological change in education has been so fast that many experienced teachers have struggled to keep up.
 The pandemic forced teachers to use technology in ways that pushed them out of their comfort zone and cause undue stress on them as well as their students.
 Districts need to expand digital training and support groups so that teachers can confidently use the technology available to them and be able to experiment with new teaching techniques.
 Teacher turnover rates are already growing so it is important that stress from technology not be a contributing factor. - 2.
-Provide expanded family services.
-School districts are understandably focused on the needs of their students, but student performance is often affected by conditions at home, particularly for students from disadvantaged backgrounds.
-Districts should consider offering "digital navigator" services to parents or partnering with community organizations to assist families in enrolling for eligible subsidies (such as the ACP) or understanding how to find the best value in the range of available internet options.
-Adult education classes on digital literacy and digital safety should also be offered either directly or through a partnership with community organizations. - 3.
-Expand community partnerships.
-School districts are a unique governmental entity that have borders that rarely correspond with other levels of government or with other community agencies.
+Provide expanded family services: School districts are understandably focused on the needs of their students, but student performance is often affected by conditions at home, particularly for students from disadvantaged backgrounds.
+Districts should consider offering "digital navigator" services to parents or partnering with community organizations to assist families in enrolling for eligible subsidies (such as the ACP) or discounts or understanding how to find the best value in the range of available internet options.
+Adult education classes on digital literacy and digital safety should also be offered either directly or through a partnership with community organizations.
+Schools could extend building hours to allow students and parents to use Wi-Fi and to enable community organizations to offer digital skill classes.

+3. Expand community partnerships: School districts are a unique governmental entity that have borders that rarely correspond with other levels of government or with other community agencies.
 Consequently, schools tend to be as self-sufficient as possible.
 However, the scope and complexity of digital equity issues is such that a multi-pronged effort across the community may be the only way to make substantial progress.
 Schools should partner with local governments, for example, to expand high-speed infrastructure for not only their own schools but for all public facilities.
 Stronger partnerships with libraries could provide additional digital and educational resources, and another safe place for after-school studying.
 Similarly, there are a variety of community organizations that provide supplementary educational classes or workforce development training.
 School districts should be part of a cooperative network that uses technology to not only teach students but to make communities more prosperous.
+By designating a digital equity coordinator for each district, community organizations and local governments could more easily align efforts with schools.